GrieferAtWork/deemon/README.md

 Legacy code being detected by it #including any of the old headers
   - C-like syntax for attributes <code>\_\_attribute\_\_((attrib))</code>, <code>\_\_declspec(attrib)</code>, <code>[[attrib]]</code>
     - Deemon 200 relies less than ever on attributes, and where they are useful, tags are used <code>@attrib</code>
-    - Note that tags will likely undergo their own overhaul in the near future in order to user-code to define its own tags
   - The millions of <code>\_\_builtin*</code> functions have all been removed
     - Most notable, even <code>\_\_builtin\_object()</code> is emulated
   - The <code>move</code> keyword is defined as an alias for <code>copy</code>